Reporting or disclosing

 All investigations will be undertaken in a manner that is trauma-informed and follows the principles of natural justice.

-Confidentiality is strictly upheld during and after investigations of reports of sexual assault and sexual harassment, and victimisation (retaliation or intimidation for making a report) will not be tolerated.
+Confidentiality is strictly upheld during and after investigations of reports of sexual harm, and victimisation (retaliation or intimidation for making a report) will not be tolerated.
 For more information about Policy and Procedures guiding investigations of reports, see here.

 If the incident has been reported to the Police or to the Equal Opportunity Commission (EOC), we will not take any action that may compromise the police investigation.
 We will continue to make support resources available during this period.
 We may also take other interim measures to ensure your safety and that of other members of the UniSA community, following consultation with the Police or the EOC.